opencog/opencog/README.md

 OpenCog consists of multiple components.
 These can be found in assorted git repos under https://github.com/opencog

-This git repository contains an assortment of natural language tools, embodied chatbots, and control/action-selection mechanisms.
+This git repository contains a crude natural language processing pipeline, several embodied chatbots, and some control/action-selection mechanisms.
 These include:

 * Ghost, a Chatscript-compatible chatbot with additional capabilities for accepting visual sensory input, and for controlling robot